angulartist/hashtagsbattle/express/README.md

 * [Deploy the project](#deploy-the-project)
   * [Deploy on Google App Engine (manually)](#deploy-on-google-app-engine-manually)
   * [Automating builds using build triggers (multiple environments)](#automating-builds-using-build-triggers-multiple-environments)

+## About the project

+This service contains my **push subscription** which will receive Cloud Pub/Sub messages and do some computation on them before emitting values to the client through SocketIO.
+It's using a [very fast geospatial point custering library](https://blog.mapbox.com/clustering-millions-of-points-on-a-map-with-supercluster-272046ec5c97) to do server-side clustering in aim to improve networking and client-side rendering.

 ## Installation

 * Clone the repo and navigate to the **express/server/** folder